What Your Keyword Ranking Position Means for Your Web Page

 One of the most common problems in SEO (especially with beginners) is that their keyword strategy isn’t specific enough.

-We see many people targeting high-volume, high-competition, broad keywords instead of specific ones.
+Many people target high-volume, high-competition, broad keywords instead of specific ones.

 For example, people target keywords like “monthly planner” instead of “monthly planner for law students.”